mahmoudimus/ac/docs/public/guides/connect-cookbook.md

 * [Getting information about specific spaces](#get-specific-space)
 * [Getting Confluence space pages](#getting-space-pages)
 * [Using the `cookie` API](#cookie-api)

-## <a name="frontend"></a> Front-end patterns

-These patterns use the Connect [JavaScript APIs](../concepts/javascript-api.html) to perform basic functions in Atlassian products.
-We use `console.log()` in place of actual business logic, so you can replace calls with whatever you need in your own add-on.

 ### <a name="all.js"></a> Loading `all.js` from the host application